 “Casting all your care upon Him, for He cares for you.”

+What then is the basis for casting our anxieties on the Lord?
+It is that God cares for us.
 We can translate this phrase literally as “Because it is a care to Him for you,” or, “Because you are His concern.”
-What is the basis for the casting of our anxieties on the Lord?
-It is simply that God cares for us.
-The word “for” means “because.”
-This idea is very important because we must first understand who God is and that He cares for us before we can cast our anxieties.
+This idea is fundamental because we must first understand who God is and that He cares for us before we can cast our anxieties.
+If we trust God’s providential care for us, we can rest in his omnipotent and omniscient management of our affairs.

-“Cares” in this clause is different from the word “care” in the first clause.
+“Cares” in this clause is different from the word “care” in the first clause, “casting all your care [anxiety] upon Him.”
 This word does not mean anxiety but watchful care.

 “But He was in the stern, asleep on a pillow.
-And they awoke Him and said to Him, ‘Teacher, do You not care that we are perishing?’”
+And they awoke Him and said to Him, ‘Teacher, do You not care [watchful care] that we are perishing?'”
 (Mark 4:38).

-God sustains us because He cares.
-We need to come to acknowledge that God cares for us and that no opposition against us can be of any ultimate consequence (Romans 8:31).
+We need to acknowledge that God cares for us and that no opposition against us or problem can be of any ultimate consequence (Romans 8:31).
+God sustains us because He cares; that is, he sovereignty watches over each issue of our lives.
+He leaves nothing unaddressed.

 God is our caretaker!